jupyter/governance/conduct/conduct_enforcement.md

 In situations where an individual committee member acts unilaterally, they must report their actions to the committee for review within 24 hours.

 At events where no Committee members may be present, an event organizer will act as their delegate.
-They will forward any reports to the Committee, as well as a summary of any action them may have taken during the event.
+They will forward any reports to the Committee, as well as a summary of any action they may have taken during the event.

 ## Resolutions